 Sustainable grazing for the preservation of vital grassland ecosystems

-The project is implemented in the Korab-Koritnik Nature Park (Albanian: Parku Natyror Korab-Koritnik) located in north-eastern Albania, along the European Green Belt.
+The project was implemented in the Korab-Koritnik Nature Park (Albanian: Parku Natyror Korab-Koritnik) located in north-eastern Albania, along the European Green Belt.

 Nearest city: Peshkopia